Central Bank of Nigeria: Changes in the 21st century

 In 2009, the CBN fired the CEOs and executive directors of five Nigerian banks (Afribank, FinBank Nigeria, Intercontinental Bank, Oceanic Bank and Union Bank of Nigeria) for mismanagement of loans and over-reliance on the CBN.
 In 2014, President Goodluck Jonathan suspended the governor of the CBN Sanusi Lamido Sanusi on grounds of financial recklessness.
 In April 2021, the Central Bank of Nigeria fired the whole board of the First Bank of Nigeria which was in a "grave financial condition".

 In July 2021, CBN announced that it had ended the sales of foreign exchange (forex) to bureau de change operators.
 Following the announcement, all forex sales were to go directly to commercial banks.
-That same month the bank’s governor, Godwin Emefiele, said that Nigeria would launch its own cryptocurrency, called "e-naira," in October, which is not a cryptocurrency per se but effectively build on the blockchain technology and available through the mobile applications eNaira Speed Wallet and eNaira Speed Merchant Wallet.
+That same month the bank's governor, Godwin Emefiele, said that Nigeria would launch its own cryptocurrency, called "e-naira," in October, which is not a cryptocurrency per se but effectively build on the blockchain technology and available through the mobile applications eNaira Speed Wallet and eNaira Speed Merchant Wallet.
 At its launching by President Muhammadu Buhari on 25 October, the platform was joined by 33 banks and ₦500m worth of eNaira was minted.
 The introduction of the eNaira came a few months after the government had banned all cryptocurrencies.

+In January 2023, the Central Bank of Nigeria (CBN), in partnership with the Nigeria Inter-Bank Settlement Systems (NIBSS), launched AfriGo, Nigeria's first National Payment card scheme.
+The card was unveiled in Abuja by the then CBN Governor, Godwin Emefiele.
+The initiative was designed to accelerate Nigeria's financial inclusion strategy and provide a lower-cost domestic payment alternative that could compete with international networks such as Mastercard and Visa.

 In June 2023, the governor of CBN, Godwin Emefilele was arrested by the Nigerian State Security Service and removed from his position at the CBN following a previous arrest attempt in December 2022 for "financing terrorism, fraudulent activities, and economic crimes of national security dimension."
 This was after claims that Emefiele was waging a war on cash under a directive from the International Monetary Fund and the World Economic Forum.

 On 14 June 2023, the Naira fell 23% in a day, to a rate of ₦600 to US$1, as the central bank abandoned its currency peg and allowed the naira to trade freely.

 In February 2025, the Central Bank of Nigeria approved for the first time the inclusion of the CFA franc on Nigeria's export receipt forms, allowing its use by Nigerian banks for the repatriation of export receipts, this approval is expected to facilitate cross-border transactions with countries that primarily use the CFA franc.